Skip to main content

 Systems Biology Perspective on Breast Health

-Viewing through a lens reveals that it is not merely a function of estrogen and testosterone levels in isolation.
+Viewing breast health through a systems biology lens reveals that it is not merely a function of estrogen and testosterone levels in isolation.
 Instead, it is influenced by a complex web of interconnected factors, including ∞

 • Metabolic Health ∞ Insulin resistance, obesity, and chronic inflammation can alter hormone metabolism and signaling.
 Adipose tissue, particularly visceral fat, is a significant site of aromatase activity, contributing to higher estrogen levels.
 Optimizing metabolic health through nutrition and lifestyle interventions can therefore indirectly support breast health by modulating the hormonal environment.